 Twelve acres of the original Crespi Estate land is a lovely site for the Crespi Hicks Estate home, guest house, pool house, pool, rose garden, tennis court, motor courts, and stone bridges over the creek and waterfall.

 The original allée of magnolias frame the 1939 Crespi/Hicks Estate originally designed by Swiss-born architect Maurice Fatio and renovated and expanded by New York-based architect Peter Marino.

 The architecture, detail and scale of the rooms in the guest house reflect that of the main home.
 Placed next to the forested creek, balconies are placed right into nature.
-A path takes guests to the outside kitchen to have breakfast and start the day with the family, having outdoor kitchens is one of the most amazing features.
+A path takes guests to the outside pellet grills to have breakfast and start the day with the family, having outdoor kitchens is one of the most amazing features.